JUSTICE FOR RODNEY REED

 FREE HIM NOW!

 Rodney Reed has been on Texas death row since 1998, convicted of killing Bastrop woman Stacey Stites in 1996.
 A mountain of evidence has been presented over the years proving Rodney’s innocence and pointing to Jimmy Fennell, Stacey’s fiancé, as the perpetrator of this crime.
 The Texas Court of Criminal Appeals (CCA) and the federal 5th Circuit Court have consistently denied Rodney relief.
-However, the CCA recently ordered new hearings in the Bastrop District Court for October 2017 to examine new evidence regarding false testimony from Fennell about his alibi.
 Consider these facts:

 - Jimmy Fennell has given conflicting accounts of where he was the night before the day that Stacey’s body was found.
 During the initial investigation, he claimed to be home with Stacey all night, going to sleep before she left for a graveyard shift.
 But in a recent statement from Fennell’s close friend Curtis Davis, a former Bastrop Sherriff’s Office Deputy, Davis claims that Fennell told him that he was out drinking until late that evening.

 - The prosecution’s only forensic evidence linking Rodney to the crime was semen taken from Stacey’s body.
 However, defense attorneys at trial failed to call witnesses to testify to a known sexual relationship between Rodney and Stacey, which accounted for the DNA.
 In addition, Rodney’s defense failed to challenge an expert witness who falsely testified that the semen could not be more than 24 hours old.

 - Three forensic experts, including renowned expert Michael Baden, have submitted affidavits that the original time of death is inaccurate and that Stacey was actually murdered before midnight, which would make it impossible for Rodney to have murdered Stacey.